Powerful 7.8 quake hits Alaska isles; tsunami threat over

-According to the U.S. Geological Survey, the quake struck Tuesday at 10:12 p.m. local time.
-It was centered in waters 65 miles (105 kilometers) south-southeast of Perryville, Alaska at a depth of 17 miles (28 km), deeper than an earlier estimate.
+According to the U.S. Geological Survey, the 7.8 magnitude quake struck Tuesday at 10:12 p.m. local time.
+The quake was centered in waters 65 miles (105 kilometers) south-southeast of Perryville, Alaska at a depth of 17 miles (28 km), deeper than an earlier estimate.

-“No reports of any damage,” Kodiak Police Sgt.
-Mike Sorter told The Associated Press early Wednesday morning.
-“No injuries were reported.
-Everything is nominal.”

 The quake triggered tsunami warning for a South Alaska, the Alaska Peninsula and the Aleutian Islands that was called off early Wednesday about two hours after the quake.